 FAQ: What kind of degree does AUC offer?

-Dutch law distinguishes between Bachelor degrees awarded for 'research-oriented higher education' (wo-bachelor) and those awarded for 'higher professional education' (hbo-bachelor).
+Dutch law distinguishes between Bachelor's degrees awarded for 'research-oriented higher education' (wo-bachelor) and those awarded for 'higher professional education' (hbo-bachelor).
 AUC offers a wo-bachelor.

-The Netherlands Organization for International Cooperation in Higher Education (Nuffic) offers more information on Dutch higher education, and English translations of Dutch higher education terminology - see links below.
+The Netherlands Organization for International Cooperation in Higher Education (Nuffic) offers more information on Dutch higher education, and English translations of Dutch higher education terminology.

 The NVAO (the Accreditation Organisation of the Netherlands and Flanders) formally accredited the AUC programme on 2 September 2008.The University of Amsterdam and Vrije Universiteit Amsterdam jointly applied for accreditation for the AUC programme.
 On 6 October 2011 the NVAO formally converted the accreditation of the AUC programme to a joint degree of the University of Amsterdam and Vrije Universiteit Amsterdam.